OpenNebula/docs/source/deployment/references/onedb.rst

 onedb purge-history
 ===================

-Deletes all but the last 2 history records from non DONE VMs.
+Deletes all but the last 2 history records from non-DONE VMs.
 You can specify start and end dates in case you don't want to delete all history:

 .. prompt:: text $ auto